-2021 Professional Development Workshop
+2022 Professional Development Workshop

 Participants will leave the workshop with reinforced knowledge of research methods, instructional strategies, lessons, and activities that can be immediately implemented into their classrooms with little or no additional effort.
 During one day of the workshop, participants will discuss basic methods of crop improvement including breeding, doubled haploid production, and DNA extraction at the Kansas Wheat Innovation Center with dedicated time in the research laboratory.
-On another day, participants will learn about GMOs and gene-editing in a Kansas State University research laboratory with time to explore societal viewpoints and the challenge they present to the agriculture industry.
-Day three will allow participants to discuss how this research can be used in the classroom for deeper learning on the covered topics.
+On day two, participants will learn about GMOs and gene-editing with time to explore societal viewpoints and the challenge they present to the agriculture industry.
+Ending the workshop, participants will discuss how this research can be used in the classroom for deeper learning on the covered topics.